rheinwerk-verlag/planning-poker/docs/dev_docs/index.rst

 `Jira extension <https://github.com/rheinwerk-verlag/planning-poker-jira>`_ for inspiration on how to design your extension.

-One thing that might be special is that the Django backend can communicate with the users' clients via websockets provided by `Django Channels <https://channels.readthedocs.io/en/stable/>`_.
+One thing that might be special in this project is that the Django backend can communicate with the users' clients via websockets provided by `Django Channels <https://channels.readthedocs.io/en/stable/>`_.